-- Developing standards for food manufacturing, labeling, processing and primary production; - Providing information to consumers to enable better consumer choice; - Coordinating national food surveillance, enforcement and food recall; - Conducting consumer and industry research; - Undertaking dietary exposure modeling and scientific risk assessments; and - Providing risk assessment advice on imported food.
+- Developing standards for food manufacturing, labeling, processing, and primary production; - Providing information to consumers to enable better consumer choice; - Coordinating national food surveillance, enforcement, and food recalls; - Conducting consumer and industry research; - Undertaking dietary exposure modeling and scientific risk assessments; and - Providing risk assessment advice on imported food.

-The Australia and New Zealand Legislative and Governance Forum on Food Regulation develops policy guidance which is then used by Food Standards Australia New Zealand to guide the development of food standards for the Australia and New Zealand Food Standards Code.
-The Australian Government, States and Territories, and the New Zealand Government are represented by their Health Ministers on this Forum.
-Health

-Ministers are joined by Ministers from other relevant portfolios such as agriculture and consumer affairs, to ensure a whole-of-government approach to food safety regulation.
+The Australia and New Zealand Legislative and Governance Forum on Food Regulation develops policy guidance, which is then used by FSANZ to guide the development of standards for the Australia and New Zealand Food Standards Code.
+The Australian government, States and Territories, and the New Zealand government are represented by their Health Ministers on this Forum.
+Health ministers are joined by ministers from other relevant portfolios such as agriculture and consumer affairs, to ensure a whole-of-government approach to food safety regulation.

-The Food Standards Code is adopted under the Food Acts of each of the States and Territories and New Zealand.
-The Food Standards Code is also enforced through these government agencies.
+The Food Standards Code is adopted under the Food Acts of the respective Australian States and Territories, and New Zealand.
+The Food Standards Code is enforced through the various designated government agencies.
 It is a criminal offence in Australia to supply food that does not comply with the relevant food standard.

-Foods available for sale in Australia and New Zealand must also comply with relevant fair-trading and trade practice laws, food laws, and other laws such as those protecting the environment and controlling the use of poisons, etc.
+Foods available for sale in Australia and New Zealand must also comply with laws pertaining to trade practices and other food related matters such as environmental protection and the control of poisons.

-Food standards can be varied through a process which starts either by receipt of an application (which may be initiated by individuals, companies or bodies representing an industry or consumer group) or a proposal (initiated by FSANZ and usually covering more complex public health and safety issues).
-Manufacturers wanting to introduce a new food, make a food using a new process, or use a new additive, should first check to see whether the ANZFSC already has suitable standards.
-Where it doesn't, FSANZ can be requested to develop a new standard or vary an existing one.
-Major amendments to the Food Standards Australia New Zealand Act 1991 passed the Australian Parliament on June 20, 2007.
-These amendments affected how FSANZ assesses applications and proposals to amend the Australia New Zealand Food Standards Code from October 1, 2007.
-A key amendment relates to applications, whereby all applications are now required to include certain minimum information as detailed in the FSANZ Act and in the Application Handbook.
+Food standards can be varied through processes which start either by receipt of an application (which may be initiated by individuals, companies or bodies representing an industry or consumer group) or a proposal (initiated by FSANZ and usually covering more complex public health and safety issues).
+Manufacturers introducing a new food product, producing food using a new process or using a new additive should first check to see whether the ANZFSC already has suitable standards.
+Where it does not, FSANZ can be asked to develop a new standard or modify an existing measure.
+All applications are required to include certain minimum information as detailed in the FSANZ Act and in the Application Handbook.